 One of the best things you can do during a plumbing emergency is to shut off the water supply.
 This helps prevent water waste, and further damage.
 Each plumbing fixture or water using appliance has its own water supply valve.
 This is usually located behind the toilet, under the sink, or behind the appliance.
 If you have a leaky faucet, simply turn off the water supply from under the sink.
 If you are dealing with a major plumbing leak, you may need to shut off the main water supply.
 This is usually located around the foundation of your home, or in a pit in the yard.
 It is a good idea to familiarize yourself with your main water supply so that you can be prepared in the event of an emergency.
 Your local water municipality can help you identify where your is located.

 There are several tools we recommend you keep on hand in the event of a plumbing emergency.
 First make sure you have a plunger, and 2 plunger is better than one.
 A cup plunger dedicated for the sink, and a flange plunger dedicated to toilets.
-This insures that you have the right plunger for the job and it’s good for sanitation purposes.
-Second a good pair of of pliers can be really useful in the even of a plumbing emergency.
-Tongue and groove pliers can help you turn the water supply off, and needle nose pliers can help pick up small objects, reach difficult places, and can also bend and cut.
-Plumbers tape, sand bags, and also a role of plastic are also good to have on hand.
+This ensures that you have the right plunger for the job and it’s good for sanitation purposes.
+Second a good pair of pliers can be really useful in the event of a plumbing emergency.
+Tongue and groove pliers can help you turn the water supply off, and needle-nose pliers can help pick up small objects, reach difficult places, and can also bend and cut.
+Plumbers tape, sandbags, and also a role of plastic are also good to have on hand.

 Again we just want to reiterate the importance of calling a professional plumber in the event of an emergency.
 This is the best way to protect yourself, your loved ones, and the integrity of your home.
 For more plumbing tips or to schedule your appointment, contact John Owens today.